 We understand that often a cough or runny nose is due to allergies and this should not prevent your child from attending class.
 However, we ask that you consider the severity of your child's symptoms before sending them to the Lyceum.
+If your child develops a cough or congestion while at the Lyceum we require that they wear a mask.
 We want to keep our students healthy from preventable colds and flus.

 Please keep your child home if they are experiencing any of the following symptoms:

 Documented infection disease such as measles, chicken pox, eye styes, etc.

 Please submit notice of withdrawal in writing to firstname.lastname@example.org.
 If notice is given more than 14 days before the start of the program, we will provide a refund less our $35 admin fee or a full credit for any future program.
 For cancellation within 14 days we are unable to provide a refund but will offer the same full credit.

 June 15: Last date that spaces are held in fall programs for currently enrolled students